 You have enough time for the things that matter.
 Those things that we cherish at the end of our lives–a kind word, a smile, the touch of a loved one, the simple beauty around us.
 These are the things we have time for.

 So, how are you using your time?
-Share in the comments — I’d love to hear.
+Are you doing busy well?
+Share in the comments — I’d love to hear from you.